floreysoft/formsey/README.md

 You are more than welcome to contribute to this repository!
 Below are some instructions on how to setup the project for development.

-1. Clone this repository by running `git clone https://github.com/andreasbm/weightless.git`.
+1. Clone this repository by running `git clone https://github.com/floreysoft/formsey-components.git`.
-2. Run `npm i` to install all dependencies.
+2. Run `yarn` to install all dependencies.
-3. Spin up the development server with `npm run s`.
+3. Spin up the development server with `yarn start`.
 The browser should automatically be opened at the correct url.
-If not, you can open your browser and go to `http://localhost:1350`.
+If not, you can open your browser and go to `http://localhost:8080`.
-4. Run tests with `npm run test`.
-5. Lint the files with `npm run lint`.
-6. Compile the documentation by running `npm run docs`.
+4. Compile the documentation by running `yarn docs`.

 The elements are written in [Typescript](https://www.typescriptlang.org/).
 All of the web components uses [lit-element](https://lit-element.polymer-project.org/).